 This apartment is one of our most important assets, in part because of its value, its proven ability to generate reliable passive income, and its market appeal.
 If we wanted or needed to sell, I’m confident this property would not struggle to find a buyer.

-In addition, however… and more important to us in the scheme of things… we consider this little pied-à-terre one of our most significant holdings because it has become the cornerstone of our long-term plan…
+In addition, however… and more important to us in the scheme of things… we consider this little pied-à-terre one of our most significant holdings because it has become one of the cornerstones of our long-term retirement plan.